RLBot/core/README.md

 - Install an IDE
   - Visual Studio 2022 was used for initial development.
   - Rider and VS Code are also known to work.
+- Ensure submodules got cloned
+  - `git submodule update --init`

 ## Building

 In Visual Studio 2022, you can build the solution in Release mode, and find the compiled binaries at `RLBotCS\bin\Release\net8.0`.

-- Note: You can also build with the command `dotnet publish`
+- Note: You can also build with the command `dotnet build -c "Release"`

 ## Deployment